Chart Color Schemes

 Employment performance in Hoppers Crossing - North has been below expectations when compared to most other areas nationally

-However, professional & technical services show lower representation at 5.6% compared to the regional average of 10.1%.
+However, professional & technical services showed lower representation at 5.6% compared to the regional average of 10.1%.
 Many residents commute elsewhere for work based on Census data.
-Between September 2024 and September 2025, employment levels increased by 4.6%, labour force increased by 5.2%, resulting in an unemployment rise of 0.5 percentage points.
-In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment.
-As of 25-Nov-25, Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Hoppers Crossing - North's employment mix indicates local employment should increase by 6.1% over five years and 12.8% over ten years, though this is a simplified extrapolation for illustrative purposes.
+Between September 2024 and September 2025, employment levels increased by 4.6%, labour force grew by 5.2%, leading to an unemployment rise of 0.5 percentage points in Hoppers Crossing - North.
+In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point increase in unemployment.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hoppers Crossing - North's employment mix suggests local employment should increase by 6.1% over five years and 12.8% over ten years.

 Frequently Asked Questions - Employment